-Champion St safety proposals
+Champion St road safety and intersection improvements

 Champion Street has seen several crashes over the past 10 years, with 50% resulting in serious injury or worse.
 As an arterial road carrying around 8500 vehicles a day, there is a high risk of further crashes occurring and traffic volumes are likely to increase with the Government’s development of housing in the area.

 Speed surveys carried out at three locations along Champion St this year showed vehicles were travelling at speeds above 50km/h near the Windley St intersection, while speeds at the other sites further east along Champion St, towards the Cannons Creek shops, were much lower.

 Consultation letters were hand delivered to residents living on Champion Street as well as parts of Windley Street, Thompson Grove, Hereford Street and Gloucester Street in December 2019.
 The consultation was further promoted through the Council’s website and Facebook pages.

 In response, we received 23 submissions; 17 in support and 6 opposed.
 Of those opposed to the proposals, most were concerned with specific aspects that affected them personally, such as effects on parking or access to driveways

 After a detailed review of all submissions received it has been decided to modify the proposal slightly to address the issues raised by those residents, while still ensuring good safety outcomes are achieved.